Louis Dubin: Central Park North

 In 2003, Athena bought Harlem property on Central Park North.
 Initial plans called for a 20-floor high-rise doorman-building with 80 units targeted to upper-middle-class families and single professionals with prices for each unit ranging from $500,000 to $1.7 million.
 Dubin said "This is an opportunity for New Yorkers to be on the park at roughly half the price of Central Park South."
 The rebirth of Harlem along Central Park north had attracted celebrities such as Marcia Gay Harden, Maya Angelou, and Kareem Abdul-Jabbar.
 The finished building was 20 stories tall with 48 residential units, 9,500 of ground floor retail space, 48 parking spaces, and each unit had a view of Central Park.
 In December 2006, 30% of the units had been presold, and prices per square foot were about $1,200, and parking spaces cost $75,000.
 To encourage sales, Dubin teamed with Esquire Magazine and its advertisers to throw a lavish party in September 2007.
 Cramer made the outdoor sculpture called The Shape Matrix that greets visitors upon arrival to the property.
 According to one report, Athena and the magazine commandeered, for the party, "a pair of penthouses, a 4,000-square-foot triplex with an additional 1,700 square feet of terraces," with a projection screen to "mimic an airplane's interiors, courtesy of Lufthansa."
 A living room with 22 ft ceilings featured designs by Versace and Campion Platt.
 The showroom penthouse was listed for $8.5 million, and most apartments, featuring three bedrooms, two and a half baths, and 1900 sqft of space, were listed at $2.1 million.
-Esquire magazine described some of the units as the "ultimate bachelor pad."
 One newspaper account suggested the property was "the only condominium in Harlem that has achieved a sales price of $1,000 a square foot."
 By August 2007, more than 70% of the building was sold with prices sometimes reaching $1,200 a square foot, according to Dubin.